 By submitting the confirmation statement, you are 'confirming' that the information stated on the form and registered at Companies House is correct and up to date.

-You must file your first confirmation statement with Companies House no later than 14 days after the anniversary of company formation.
-Future confirmation statements must be delivered no later than 14 days after the 'confirmation date' of the previous statement - in most cases, this is the same date as your incorporation anniversary, unless you file an early statement one year.
+The first confirmation statement should be delivered to Companies House no later than 14 days after the anniversary of company formation.
+Subsequent statements must be filed no later than 14 days after the anniversary of the 'confirmation date' of the previous statement.
+Normally, the confirmation date is the anniversary of company formation, unless you filed a previous statement early.

 The confirmation date, or confirmation statement date, is the date by which you must complete the statement and confirm that all information held at Companies House is correct and up to date.
 It will fall on either the date your company was incorporated or the confirmation date of the previous statement.
 The filing deadline is 14 days after the confirmation date.

 The confirmation statement replaced the annual return filing requirement on 30 June 2016.
 Confirmation statements serve exactly the same purpose as the annual return, but they are much easier to complete, because you do have to physically enter on the form all of the registered information about your company - you simply confirm that the details held at Companies House are accurate.

 A confirmation statement confirms (and updates, in some instances) the company's current registered details, whereas annual accounts report on the company's financial activity.
 Confirmation statements need only be filed at Companies House, but annual accounts must be filed at both Companies House and HMRC.